 Click here to view the Research Doctoral/PhD Milestone Table

 To qualify as a Ph.D. candidate, each graduate student must pass an “Admission to Candidacy” exam (or A-exam) before the start of the seventh semester.
+This oral exam may include a written component, as determined by your Special Committee.
 The purpose of the exam is to test the student’s level of knowledge and ability to design research strategies and to be sure you are ready to proceed into the dissertation phase of your degree program.